eldoy/presang/README.md

 // Go to your presang app directory and start the server presang serve

-// Require the libraries inside your layouts and pages const { h, q, qa } = require('presang')
+// Require needed libraries inside your layouts and pages const { q, qa, cookie } = require('presang')

 // Or in your custom server file const { server } = require('presang')